 How many physical network interfaces does XenServer support?

-XenServer supports up to 16 NICs.
+XenServer supports up to 16 physical NIC ports.
 These may be bonded to create up to 8 logical network bonds, with a limit of 4 NICs per bond.

 How many virtual processors (vCPUs) can XenServer allocate to a VM?